8cH9azbsFifZ/schanz-rolladen-raspi/README.md

 # schanz-rolladen-raspi
-Remote Control 433MHz Schanz Rolladen with Raspi
+Remote Control 433MHz Schanz Rolladen with Raspi-

 Using a minicul and the SIGNALduino FHEM module create an interface for a rollershutter using MQTT.
 FHEM is encapsulated in a separate container only for the purpose of sending the 433,95 MHz commands